Libensemble/libensemble/examples/README.rst

     cd tutorials/simple_sine
     python tutorial_calling.py

-Many example scripts are available from the repository at ``libensemble/tests/regression_tests/``.
+Many example scripts are available from the repository in ``libensemble/tests/regression_tests/``.

 If you wish to clone libEnsemble to try the examples instead of installing from a remote::